sd-powell/portfolio_project_3/README.md

 Accessibility has been a key consideration throughout the development of Vinyl Crate.
 Measures taken to ensure the site is inclusive and user-friendly include:

 - Using semantic HTML5 elements to improve structure and navigation for assistive technologies
-- Adding descriptive `alt` attributes to all meaningful images, including record covers and banners
+- Providing descriptive `alt` text for all meaningful images, including record covers and banners
 - Applying `aria-labels` to interactive elements such as icon-only buttons and links for screen reader clarity
 - Maintaining strong colour contrast across the UI, particularly in key areas like filters, buttons, and navigation (see [Colour Scheme](#colours))
 - Ensuring focus states and keyboard navigability across all interactive components